ArcBlock/forge-cli-handbook/src/7-working-with-blocklets/dapp-blocklets/index.md

 ---
-title: Using dApp Blocklets
+title: Using dApp Class Blocklets
-description: Using dApp Blocklets
+description: What is a dApp Class Blocklet? how to use?
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
 author: wangshijun
 category: handbook
 layout: documentation